Utility Service During Bankruptcy

-Practice Tip: Because the remedies available to collect payment for services differ depending on whether the charges were incurred before or after filing, MRSC recommends establishing separate accounts for bankrupt customers’ post-filing charges for customers who have filed for bankruptcy.
+Practice Tip: Because the remedies available to collect payment for services differ depending on whether the charges were incurred before or after filing, MRSC recommends establishing a separate account to track the post-filing charges for customers who have filed for bankruptcy.

-The Bankruptcy Code provides two tools utilities may use to guard against delinquencies that may be incurred by a customer after filing for bankruptcy:
+The Bankruptcy Code provides two tools utilities may use to manage delinquencies that may be incurred by a customer after filing for bankruptcy:

-- Adequate Assurance of Payment – Utilities may request adequate assurance of payment from a bankrupt customer to ensure their ability and willingness to pay for utility service.
+- Adequate Assurance of Payment – Utilities may request adequate assurance of payment from a customer who has filed for bankruptcy to ensure payment for utility service.
 If a utility requests adequate assurance of payment and the customer does not provide it, the utility may terminate service, but only after 20 days from filing for bankruptcy (30 days for Chapter 11 filings).
 Examples of adequate assurance include cash deposits, letters of credit, certificates of deposit, surety bonds, and prepayment of utility charges.

 - Administrative Expense Claims – Utilities may file administrative expense claims with the bankruptcy court for utility charges and fees incurred after the customer files for bankruptcy.
 Administrative expense claims are not always a reliable means of ensuring payment because they take second priority.
 This means that when the court distributes the filer’s assets to pay off creditors, administrative expense claims for utility charges are only paid if there are any assets left after higher priority claims have been satisfied.

 The Bankruptcy Code prohibits discrimination against utility customers who enter bankruptcy.
-As a result, utilities terminating service to customers in bankruptcy must use the same policies and procedures used for all other customers.
-However, commencement of bankruptcy does not require that a utility reconnect service to an already-disconnected customer just because that customer has filed for bankruptcy.
+As a result, utilities terminating service to customers going through bankruptcy procedures must use the same policies and procedures used for all other customers.
+A utility is not required to reconnect service to an already-disconnected customer just because that customer has filed for bankruptcy.

-When a utility customer who has not paid his or her bill enters bankruptcy and continues to be delinquent, the period of delinquency resets to begin on the day customer filed for bankruptcy.
+When utility customers who have not paid their bill enter bankruptcy and continue to be delinquent, the period of delinquency resets to begin on the day the customer filed for bankruptcy.
 Therefore, if a utility’s shutoff policy specifies a number of days an account must be delinquent before termination, it may not use the first day of a customer’s delinquency as its starting point if, in the interim, the customer filed for bankruptcy.
 This is because filers get what amounts to a fresh start on their utilities.
-Delinquencies incurred before the date the customer files for bankruptcy are treated separately from those incurred after filing.
+Delinquencies incurred before the date the customer files for bankruptcy are treated separately from those incurred after the filing date.